Associate Curator→ New York, New York, United States

 The Metropolitan Museum of Art provides equal opportunity to all employees and applicants for employment without regard to race, color, religion, creed, sex, sexual orientation, national origin, ancestry, age, mental or physical disability, pregnancy, alienage or citizenship status, marital status or domestic partner status, genetic information, genetic predisposition or carrier status, gender identity, HIV status, military status and any other category protected by law in all employment decisions, including but not limited to recruitment, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, lay-off and termination, and all other terms and conditions of employment.

 Job Categories: Museum and Gallery.
 Job Types: Full-Time.
-Job Tags: arts, curator, exhibition, gallery, museum, and painting.
+Job Tags: arts, curator, curatorial, exhibition, gallery, and museum.
 States: New York.